di-sukharev/design-patterns/behavioral/README.md

 ## Chain of responsibility

-Creates pipeline of handlers.
+Creates pipeline of handlers which process some request sequentially.

 ## Command

 Acts as an intermidiary step between UI and business logic.
+Decouples Sender from Receiver via extra Command layer.
+Command dispatches objects, objects as actions can be logged, stopped, undone.

 ## Iterator

 Handles iterations of different collections used in one place.
-Collections can be swapped but abstraction level of iterating stays the same.
+Collections can be swapped but abstraction level from iteration point of view stays the same.

 ## Mediator